-Requests for certificates with unknown certificate serial numbers are answered with the status "unknown" and are logged.
+Requests for certificates with unknown certificate serial numbers are answered with the status "unknown".
+OCSP requests and answers are logged and monitored.

 OCSP responses are generated on demand and are given a value in the nextUpdate field that is 5 days after the thisUpdate value but are reused for a maximum of 2 hours for further requests.